chromium/chromium/docs/security/security-labels.md

 we merge and release the fix.
 Ask for help if you're not sure.

-Some **Security_Impact-None** bugs may still be subject to VRP rewards, if those bugs are found in found in code that we're likely to enable in the future.
+Some **Security_Impact-None** bugs may still be subject to VRP rewards, if those bugs are found in code that we're likely to enable in the future.

 ### OS Field